Soft and chewy cookie bars made with ginger, molasses and raisins. Perfectly balanced with a pinch of salt

 - 2 cups raisins

-- Grease and flour one cookie sheet and set aside.
+Grease and flour one standard jelly roll pan (cookie sheet) and set aside.

 Thank you to our lovely hosts, Brandy and Brandi plus the incredibly talented Heather for creating this adorable graphic!
 Be sure to visit all of my fellow bloggers below who came up with the most incredible dishes for Rachel’s Shower!